Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 2.
 THE ORIGIN OF BARDENAS

-The scenery of Bardenas is reflected in its geologic history over the past 20 million years.
+The scenery of Bardenas is reflected in its geologic history over the past 20 million years, that you are going to discover in this section of this audioguide.
 During this time span, Bardenas went through two major phases: the first one was sedimentary, in which a large amount material accumulated.
 This took place during the Tertiary Period; The second phase took place during the Quaternary Period, in which erosion was very intense.

 During the Tertiary Period, Alpine orogeny—the process of mountain-forming-- began 80 million years ago and ended about 10 million years ago.
 The collision of the Iberian and European plates resulted in the formation of the Pyrenees Mountains (on clear days, one can see them on the horizon), as well as the Iberian Range, represented, behind us, by El Moncayo, and the Coastal-Catalan Range.
 The progressive rising of these three ranges brought about the complete isolation of the depression that had between them.
 This lower area is now known as the Ebro Basin.
 At this moment, some 35 million years ago, the connection to the sea was cut off.
 This meant that the vast amount of water from rivers and mountain streams could no longer flow to the Mediterranean Sea.
 The water was trapped in lakes and wetlands along the Great Basin.